Trends to Watch in Television and Video

 Kirstine Stewart, President and CRO, TribalScale

-Seth Geiger, President, SmithGeiger LLC
+Seth Geiger, President, SmithGeiger

 This panel of industry leaders will discuss how video content will be made, distributed, marketed, consumed and monetized in the future.
 What are the key factors contributing to the continued growth of revenue?
 What developments are expected in the value-chain for content monetization?
 What areas are poised for the greatest growth?
 What innovations and business models will fuel growth in the marketplace?